zainabed/zainabed-blog/content/blogs/angular-know-about-httpclient-unit-testing/index.md

 }
 ```

-Now we have the basic building blocks of the application and now we can write unit tests to verify HTTP client communication between the Angular application and API server.
+Now we have the basic building blocks of the application.
+Next, we can write unit tests to verify HTTP client communication between the Angular application and API server.

 ## Write Unit Test Case